helliun/perspectives/README.md

 ## Main Features

-1. **Easily extract perspectives from text**: The `get_perspectives()` function allows you to extract the speaker's identity, emotions, and the object of these emotions, giving you useful insights about the emotions in your text.
+1. **Easily extract perspectives from text**: The `get_perspectives()` function allows you to **extract the speaker's identity, emotions, and the object of these emotions**, giving you useful insights about the emotions in your text.

-2. **Powerful search capabilities**: You can perform semantic search on the dataset based on any column or combination of columns in the dataset (including columns generated from perspective extraction) .
+2. **Powerful search capabilities**: You can perform semantic search on the dataset based on **any column or combination of columns** in the dataset (including columns generated from perspective extraction) .
 The search method leverages the sentence transformer models for semantic search functionality, providing you with outputs that are spot-on.

-3. **Improved machine learning models**: The library efficiently interfaces with PyTorch BART model for Seq2Seq learning and the mpnet-base model for sentence-transformations, which provides powerful text representation for ML models.
+3. **Improved machine learning models**: The library efficiently interfaces with specialized model `bart-perspectives` for extraction and the mpnet-base model for search.

 4. **Structured emotional outcomes**: All outputs are neatly structured in DataFrame format, allowing for easy downstream analysis and visualizations.